Wherever you may be, we wish you and those close to you the very best Year of the Rabbit.

 You should attend and actively participate in all seminar sessions.
 We will ask you to complete an evaluation posting on the seminar web forum for each session.

-If you need to miss a session, please let us know.
+If you need to miss a session (no more than three in the duration of the seminar), please let us know.
 You will need to make up the session by completing a homework assignment:

 § Attend an event (lecture/meeting/discussion panel, etc.) that focuses on issues related to East Asia or visit a museum exhibition or performance relating to East Asia.
 The U.S.-China Institute offers at least one public event each month.